Do you think you are pregnant? Are you still uncertain? Do you want to find out in minutes?

 A lot of pregnancy test kits claim to be 99% accurate.

 However, this is greatly affected by how well you use them.
 You need to follow the instructions accurately to get accurate results.
-Misusing or misunderstanding the test kit would give you wrong results.
+Misusing or misunderstanding the test kit would give you the wrong results.

 Also, make sure the kit you are using is not expired.